nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'asset-pipeline.enabled' => false,

-All css and js files will be served by the web server statically in one js file and one css file if this is set to ``true``.
+All css and js files will be served by the Web server statically in one js file and one css file if this is set to ``true``.
 This improves performance.

 ::